 Is Weight Loss Different for the Aging Woman?

-At the most basic level, weight loss during menopause works the exact same way as during any other stage of your life: consume fewer calories than what your body needs.
+At the most basic level, weight loss during menopause works the same way as during any other stage of your life: consume fewer calories than your body needs.
 However, two factors influence this equation more and more as you age: your muscle mass and your hormonal function.

 Muscle Mass